What if I miss notification of registration renewal? Do I have to pay the late fee if I didn’t know about the renewal deadline?

 A: CDBC registrants with “non-practicing” status are permitted to use the title “Registered Dietitian – Non-Practicing” and the initials “RD (NP)”.
 Registrants with non-practicing status must not practice dietetics, including any volunteer dietetic work.
 RD(NP)s may vote at CDBC general meetings and may serve on CDBC committees.
 They are kept informed of CDBC activities and continue to receive regular communications from the College.
 RD(NP)s are identified on the CDBC’s public register of Dietitians as “non-practicing”.

-Q: How do I inform the CDBC of a change in employer?
+How do I inform the CDBC of a change in employer?

-A: The CDBC bylaws, section 54, require that “a registrant must immediately notify the registrar of any change in address, name or any other registration information previously provided to the registrar.”
+The CDBC bylaws, section 54, require that “a registrant must immediately notify the registrar of any change in address, name or any other registration information previously provided to the registrar.”
 If you have changed your employer, or any other CDBC Registration information, you may inform the CDBC of any of these changes by updating the information in your CDBC online profile.

 To add a new employer to your profile:

-- Sign into your CDBC online account
+- Sign into your CDBC online account, go to “Update my Employer”

 - Answer the “Primary Employer?” question by choosing “yes” or “no”